R-CF/ncdfCF/README.md

 ```

 Note that the results contain degenerate dimensions (of length 1).
 This
-by design because it allows attributes to be attached in a consistent
+by design when using basic `[]` data access because it allows attributes
-manner.
-When using the `subset()` method, the data is returned as an
+to be attached in a consistent manner.
+When using the `subset()` method,
-instance of `CFData`, including axes and attributes:
+the data is returned as an instance of `CFData`, including axes and
+attributes:

 ``` r
 # Extract a specific region, full time dimension